James Cooper Morton: Early life

 Morton was born in Painesville, Ohio, and raised near Hamilton, Ontario.
 He received a B.Sc. from the University of Western Ontario, an LL.B. from Osgoode Hall Law School and an LL.M. from University of Leicester.
-Morton graduated from Osgoode as Silver Medallist, clerked with the Chief Justice of Ontario, stood first in the Bar Admission Course, and practiced with the law firm with Tory Tory DesLauriers & Binnington.
+Morton graduated from Osgoode as Silver Medallist, clerked with the Chief Justice of Ontario, stood first in the Bar Admission Course, and practiced with the law firm of Tory Tory DesLauriers & Binnington.

 Career

 Mr. Morton was the principal at Morton Barristers when his legal career ended because of his criminal conduct.
 Prior to that he was a founding partner at Morton Karrass LLP, and a founding partner and head of the litigation group at Steinberg, Morton, Hope and Israel LLP.
 His practice focused on commercial, criminal and constitutional litigation.
 He took an active role in the field of legal education, lecturing in the area of evidence and advanced evidence at Osgoode Hall Law School of York University and Thomas M. Cooley Law School at Lansing, Michigan.
 Mr. Morton also taught Administration at the Law Clerks Institute, and has taught in the areas of Civil Litigation, Professional Responsibility, Bankruptcy and Business Law of the Bar Admission Course.
 Mr. Morton published 18 legal textbooks, was past President of the Ontario Bar Association and a regular media commentator.
 He was a certified specialist of the Law Society of Upper Canada in the area of Civil Litigation.
 In 2013, he received the Ontario Bar Association's Distinguished Service Award.